vinithmundhra/sc_periph/module_analog_tile_support/doc/overview.rst

 Overview
 ========

-Analog Tile Library
+Analog tile library
 -------------------

 The XMOS A-Series XS1 devices include an analog tile with various peripherals including ADC, RTC, WDT and sleep mode controller.
 This library provides an XC language API to control these features without the need for detailed knowledge of the operation of these functions.

-ADC Library Features
+ADC library features
 ++++++++++++++++++++

 - Individual ADC channel enable/disable